Leviathan321/opensbt-core/README.md

 ## Intro

-OpenSBT provides a modular and extandable code base for the search-based testing of automated driving systems.
+OpenSBT provides a modular and extandable code base to facilitate search-based testing of automated driving systems.
 It provides interfaces to integrate search algorithms, fitness/criticality functions and simulation environments in a modular way.
 It allows to visualize testing results and analyse the critical behaviour of the tested system.

 An introductory video of OpenSBT can be found here: https://youtu.be/6csl_UAOD_4?si=JOUtN2gOo8hTRTLf.